aftabanjum4451/Sentiment-analysis-LSTM/README.md

 -	Pre-trained Glove embedding (300 dimension)

 ## Description
 In this work i have done pre-processing including, stemming, stop words and punctuation removal.
-After that i have performed some data analysis to analysis the data, then I designed the three lSMT models with three different embedding and at the end checked the performance of each model.
+After that i have performed some data analysis to analysis the data, then I trained three **LSMT models** with three different embedding and at the end checked the performance of each model.

 Also I have mentioned all the comments and heading in the code for your understanding